-During my childhood in the 1970s, summer offered endless hours of free time for unstructured play and exploration.
-I did not live near a park, let alone a national park, but loved following the local creek through my neighborhood.
-It wasn't a very natural creek; concrete channels and culverts made up much of its length.
-Yet, it was a place for discovery, where I could hunt for minnows, tadpoles, and other creatures.
+During my childhood in the 1970s, summer offered endless hours of free time for play and exploration.
+I did not live near a park, let alone a national park.
+However, I loved to follow the creek through my neighborhood.
+It wasn’t a very natural creek; concrete channels and culverts made up much of its length.
+Yet, it was a place for discovery where I could hunt for minnows and tadpoles.

 I have fond memories of my childhood and want my children to have similar experiences.
 It has become harder.
-Children can make playing with electronics their go-to activity.
+Children can make electronics their go-to activity.
 Parents are less comfortable letting their children wander too far.
 Yet, we can still find opportunities to play outside, while taking a break from plugging in.
-This article offers suggestions for connecting to nature and your family in Cuyahoga Valley National Park.
+This article suggests opportunities in Cuyahoga Valley National Park.

-Editor's note: Vasarhelyi is Chief of Interpretation, Education & Visitor Services for Cuyahoga Valley National Park.
+Vasarhelyi is Chief of Interpretation, Education & Visitor Services for Cuyahoga Valley National Park